Max-c3/gem-linkedin-shortcuts-extension/README.md

 EOF
 ```

+!!
+Ideally just ask Max to send you the content of his .env-file !!

 Set at least:

 - `GEM_API_KEY`
 - `GEM_DEFAULT_USER_ID` or `GEM_DEFAULT_USER_EMAIL`

-!!
-Ideally just ask Max to send you the content of his .env-file !!

-If you want Ashby actions, also set:

 - `ASHBY_API_KEY`

-For stronger security, also set:

 - `BACKEND_SHARED_TOKEN` (random, long value)

+The Backend_shared_token needs to be added in the "Options" in the Extension itself, when opened in Google Chrome.
+More later.

 ### 3. Start backend